 - Campus Employment/Federal Work-Study refers to on-campus jobs where students earn bi-weekly paychecks to help pay for educational costs.
 The Student Employment Office assists students in finding on-campus employment opportunities and hosts a job fair at the start of each academic year.

-- Students must apply for financial aid annually by the stated deadlines to be considered for institutional financial aid for the next academic year.
+- Students must apply for financial aid annually by the stated deadlines to be considered for financial aid for the next academic year.